Ronaldo-V/RV-Personal-Trainer-Website/README.md

     - The sales pitch is to help convince people who are unsure about doing PT sessions to give it a try
     - The form is to gather information from possible clients and is the first step they take before undergoing PT sessions.
 - Links
-    - Hovering over links will change its color into green
+    - Hovering over links will change its colour into green

 ## UX/UI SECTION